 Computer-Simulated Nose Job Surgery: Try Before you Buy

 A computer-simulated rhinoplasty is included in each consultation to ensure patients remain informed about the possible outcome and nasofacial appearance with different strategies.
 This computer-generated image ensures that patients witness the range of improvements that are likely to occur as a result of the procedure.
-As Dr. Mulholland and Dr. Bell have been performing rhinoplasty procedures for several decades, and both doctors can accurately depict the procedure’s outcome via a computer-generated image.
+Dr. Bell has been performing rhinoplasty procedures for decades, and can accurately depict the procedure’s outcome via a computer-generated image.

 How is Rhinoplasty Performed?